Change is scary.

 ✅ Powerful analytics,

-UserGuiding offers a 14-day free trial upon which you can continue with three different plans:
+UserGuiding offers a 14-day free trial upon which you can continue with 3 different pricing plans:

 6- The Change Shop